SEC affirms relevance of full market view in letter to BATS

-NEW YORK (Reuters) - U.S. securities regulators last week affirmed the importance of “consolidated” quotes and stock prices, a reminder that brokers must provide clients the most complete view of the market and that any subset is not enough.
+NEW YORK, July 31 (Reuters) - U.S. securities regulators last week affirmed the importance of “consolidated” quotes and stock prices, a reminder that brokers must provide clients the most complete view of the market and that any subset is not enough.

 The letter from the U.S. Securities and Exchange Commission to exchange operator BATS Global Markets Inc, which sought relief from potential enforcement actions, may put a dent in a lucrative data feed from Nasdaq OMX Group Inc. BATS was hoping to tap the market for similar products.